DaveyPlugers/cmp-project-collaboration/README.md

 - scipy >= 0.16.0
 - tqdm >= 4.59.0
 ### Running
 In our repository, we provide you a bat profile `run.bat` with some arguments.
-You can directly run this profile on your machine to make a test.
+You can directly run this profile on your machine to test, and it will take you around 2 minutes.
 ```
 python CompProject1.py --Density 0.3 --Temperature 3 --Pressure --Timestep 500 --Energy --Correlation
 ```